joinmarket-webui/jamdocs/docs/FAQ.md

 !!! hint

-    We highly recommended that you [run your own mempool.space instance][ms-install] on your full node.
+    We recommended that you [run your own mempool.space instance][ms-install] on your full node.

 See also "[a note on fees][fee-note]" from the JoinMarket documentation.